PrometheanDissident/prometheandissident.github.io/pages/gender.md

 - Reiner & Gearhart (2014) looked at 16 genetic males with cloacal exstrophy, an extremely rare birth defect that is associated with severe phallic inadequacy or phallic absence.
 As a result, 14 of the 16 males were neonatally assigned female socially, legally, and surgically.
 They tracked all of the children from ages 5 to 16 and found that 8 of the 14 subjects assigned to the female sex declared themselves male during the course of the study.
 Moreover, all 16 subjects had moderate to marked interests and attitudes that were considered typical of males<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1421517/</ref>.
 Additionally, The John Money experiment<ref>https://embryo.asu.edu/pages/david-reimer-and-john-money-gender-reassignment-controversy-johnjoan-case</ref> was a very famous experiment which examined the degree to which gender identity is intractable.
 To simplify, David and Brian Reimer were identical twins.
 After David suffered from a botched circumcision, he was raised as a girl while Brian was raised as a boy.
 David received estrogen during adolescence to help the development of feminine characteristics.
 In spite of the socialization David received, he experienced intense gender dysphoria as a child and desired to become a male.
 These two studies are consistent with the idea that a person's gender identity generally corresponds to a person's biological sex.
 Psychological sex differences correspond to biological sex even with attempts to socialize individuals out of it.

 - Boys and girls aged 9-17 months old, an age when they show few signs if any of recognizing their sex or the sex of others, still have marked differences in preference for stereotypically male vs stereotypically female toys.
 These sex differences in toy preferences also occur with rhesus monkeys<ref>https://stanmed.stanford.edu/how-mens-and-womens-brains-are-different/</ref>.
 Girls exposed to high levels of androgen in the prenatal and early postnatal periods show increased play with boys' toys and reduced play with girls' toys suggesting hormones may play a role in this sex difference<ref>https://journals.sagepub.com/doi/abs/10.1111/j.1467-9280.1992.tb00028.x</ref>.
 Psychological sex differences occur before gendered socialization can meaningfully influence behavior and are mediated by hormones, which naturally differ between men and women.

-Differential sexual selective pressures for men and women can help to explain how psychological sex differences may emerge<ref>https://psycnet.apa.org/record/1995-21138-001</ref>.
-Men can only be certain about whether they have in fact reproduced if they have a woman who is sexually loyal, while women can be guaranteed following sexual intercourse that they have reproduced.
-Through this mechanism, men and women will naturally develop different preferences in terms of their mate's personalities as well as different tendencies, personalities, etc. Janicke et al. (2016) finds that across the animal kingdom, sexual selection is stronger in males than in females and is evolutionarily tied to sex biases in parental care and sexual dimorphism.
-In the animal kingdom, females typically exhibit greater parental investment which leads to them becoming a limiting resource, such that males compete for females and not the other way around<ref>https://www.science.org/doi/10.1126/sciadv.1500983</ref>.

 While all of this evidence together clearly shows that men and women are naturally different psychologically, specifics have not been discussed.
 These specifics are essential for understanding why men and women will naturally have different interests and outcomes within society, and will be discussed in turn.